 Top New York plastic surgeon Dr. Darrick Antell is board certified in plastic surgery, emphasizing aesthetic / cosmetic surgery.
-One of the procedures he performs is Mini Facelifts.
+One of the procedures he performs is the Mini Facelift.

 Considering a Mini Facelift